 The Specification Manager is an easy-to-use tool providing a spreadsheet or word processor view that you can use to manage requirements or any other model element.
 It is particularly beneficial when working with requirements that have descriptive text to describe the requirement in detail.
 An engineer can create new requirements with names and detailed descriptions, and properties such as Status and Priority can be added or changed from drop-down lists.
 You can conveniently view and manage existing requirements using other diagrams and windows - and changing them in the Specification Manager will change them in all other places in the repository.

-The designers of Enterprise Architect understand that customers may have existing or incumbent requirement management tools that they use as part of a corporate or engineering policy.
-To allow the full scope of modeling and traceability, Enterprise Architect integrates with both the legacy DOORS application and the newer DOOR Next Generation tool, allowing you to view the DOORS requirements inside the and trace to both up-process and down-process elements thes requirements.
+The designers of Enterprise Architect understand that customers might have existing or incumbent requirement management tools that they use as part of a corporate or engineering policy.
+To allow the full scope of modeling and traceability, Enterprise Architect integrates with both the legacy DOORS application and the newer DOORS Next Generation tool, allowing you to view the DOORS requirements inside the application and trace to both up-process and down-process elements these requirements.

 DOORS MDG Link (Legacy method)

 In the MDG Link for DOORS, you can create a link between Sparx Systems Enterprise Architect and an existing IBM® Rational® DOORS® module, which enables you to exchange requirements data between DOORS and Enterprise Architect.
 You can also redirect the link to a different module.
 You can import data from DOORS to Enterprise Architect and export data from Enterprise Architect to DOORS through this link.
 You can both import requirements from DOORS or export requirements located in the Enterprise Architect repository to DOORS.

 Using the Pro Cloud Server Jazz Plug-in integration you can manage various Rational tools, including the DOORS Next Generation Requirement Management tool.
 This allows you to push and pull requirements from any configured DOORs project.
 The tools include: